Bhmerir/desired-logo-generator/README.md

 ---

-In order to install this application, please go to my repository ([Link Here](https://github.com/Bhmerir/desired-logo-generator)) and clone it down.
-Then navigate to the root folder and write the below command in terminal :
+In order to install this application, write the below command in terminal :

 npm i